Blubberpie/rename-file-sequence/README.md

 # Rename File Sequence
 A quick and dirty script for batch renaming file sequences.

-Timelapse photography produces hundreds of files, which when named properly in sequence, can be easily loaded into [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve#)
+Timelapse photography produces hundreds of files, which when named sequentially, can be easily loaded into [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve#) as a single image sequence.

 ## How it works
 ```